KRI940/SkinType_Predict/README.md

 # SkinSaathi (Flask)

-SkinSaathi is a Flask-based web application that mirrors your Tkinter GUI app.
-It predicts skin type using a trained ML model and provides personalized skincare ingredient recommendations with remedies.
+SkinSaathi is a Flask-based web application thatpredicts skin type using a trained ML model and provides personalized skincare ingredient recommendations with remedies.

 ---